Similar to the admission requirements of the BA Art History.

 Students are familiar with academic approaches in art history for the interpretation of artworks in this time frame.

-Students acquire a critical learn to apply the theoretical frameworks and knowledge about subcultures from the past to identify comparable present day cultural developments as a form of subculture.
+Students learn to apply the theoretical frameworks and knowledge about subcultures from the past to identify comparable present day cultural developments as a form of subculture.